COVID-19 Visitor Information

 Is the Stick Man Trail open?

-Yes, the Stick Man trail is open from 4 July.
+Yes, the Stick Man trail is open.

 Can I fish and how do I purchase my pass?